 Unit is Uninhabitable

-Most states, including Virginia, have specific health and safety codes that require minimum standards for a habitable rental property.
+Most states, including Virginia, have specific health and safety codes that require minimum standards for a habitable rental.

 It is the landlord's duty to be on top of the rental property upkeep and repairs.
 When a tenant reports damages or any issues in the rental, it is the landlord's duty to address them within a reasonable timeframe.
 Avoid any tangible consequences by being consistent with your routine and preventive maintenance and give your tenants the right to quiet enjoyment.